Current Policy Projections

 As of November 2019, no such concrete visions beyond 2030 have been developed by the other major emitters such as the chemical or cement industries.
-However, it is worth mentioning that in 2017 the cement industry reduced its emissions by 32% below 1990 levels, compared with much smaller reductions achieved in the iron and steel (6% reduction) and the chemical (5%) industries (GIO, 2019).
+However, it is worth mentioning that in 2017 the cement industry reduced its industrial process CO2 emissions by 32% below 1990 levels, compared with much smaller reductions achieved in the iron and steel (9%, energy-related CO2 including electricity-related) and the chemical (14%, energy-related CO2 including electricity-related and process emissions) industries (GIO, 2020).

 Under the 2014 Basic Energy Plan, and remained unchanged in the 2018 version, Japan also aims to reduce the average net primary energy consumption of newly constructed buildings and houses to zero by 2030 (METI, 2014).
 Japan’s targets for Zero Energy Houses (ZEHs: for residential buildings) and Zero Energy Buildings (ZEBs: for commercial buildings) may not be as ambitious as the EU Energy Performance of Buildings Directive (European Parliament and the Council of the European Union, 2010), which requires all new buildings to be nearly zero energy by the end of 2020 (European Parliament and the Council of the European Union, 2010), even though the definitions of “near zero energy” vary across EU Member States (BPIE, 2016).
-The share of ZEHs and “Nearly -ZEHs” (more than 75% reduction in net primary energy consumption) in total new residential buildings in 2017 was 10.5% (Sustainable open Innovation Initiative, 2018b), compared to the 50% target for 2020 also set in the 2014 Basic Energy Plan.
-The deployment of ZEBs is still in an initial phase (Sustainable open Innovation Initiative, 2018a).
+The share of ZEHs and “Nearly -ZEHs” (more than 75% reduction in net primary energy consumption) in total new residential buildings in 2018 was 13% (Sustainable open Innovation Initiative, 2019b), far below the 50% target for 2020 set in the 2014 Basic Energy Plan.
+The deployment of ZEBs is still in an initial phase (Sustainable open Innovation Initiative, 2019a).

 Japan aims to reduce F-gas emissions through enhanced management of in-use stock and regulating consumption levels.
 On the management of in-use stock, under the Plan for Global Warming Countermeasures (MOEJ, 2016b), Japan aims to increase the recovery rate of hydrofluorocarbons (HFCs) from end-of-use refrigeration and air conditioning equipment up to 50% by 2020 and 70% by 2030.
 The Act on Rational Use and Proper Management of Fluorocarbons (“F-gas Act”; last amended in 2013) addresses this, but the recovery rate has stagnated: the recovery rate of refrigerants in 2017 was only 38% (METI; MOEJ, 2019).
 To resolve this, the F-gas Act has been further amended (the bill passed the Diet in May 2019 and will enter into force in April 2020) (House of Councillors, 2019), including several penalty and obligatory measures to increase the F-gas recovery rates up to the targeted 50% by 2020 (MOEJ, 2019; Yoshimoto, 2019).